-This multi-media exhibition highlights the intersections between contemporary portraiture and depictions of social, political, and military power.
-The topics of individual and group identity, and the forces shaping how we see self and other are approached through direct references to noted works from art history, connecting past events to current issues.
-From Miguel Ángel Rojas’s photographs of a young, maimed Colombian soldier posing as Michelangelo’s David, to Ori Gersht’s restaging of Jean-Bapiste-Siméon Chardin’s 18th-century still life as a video painting, to Marc Fromm’s transformation of a 15th-century portrait by Petrus Christus into a life-size sculpture, these artists quote from the canon of art history to examine the contemporary human condition.
-The broad spectrum of imagery on view suggests a cyclical, rather than linear, perspective on that most powerful of forces, the passage of time.
+The slow-moving figures in Bill Viola’s Surrender express the visual signs of grief: their faces contort in grimaces of pain and sorrow, breaking into tears before gradually lowering their faces to the waterline at waist level.
+As small waves ripple out on the surface of the water, the reflections of their features become distorted, intensifying the drama of this contemporary devotional diptych.
+Like many of the artists featured in Portraying Power and Identity: A Global Perspective, Viola illuminates the range and complexity of human emotions, revealing intersections between contemporary portraiture and depictions of power—social, cultural, and political.
+Individual and group identity, and the forces that shape how we see self and other, are approached through direct references to noted works from art history, connecting past events to current issues.
+From Miguel Ángel Rojas’s photographs of a young, maimed Colombian soldier posing as Michelangelo’s David (1501-04 CE), to Ori Gersht’s restaging of Jean-Bapiste-Siméon Chardin’s 18th-century still-life as a video painting, to Marc Fromm’s transformation of a 15th-century portrait by Petrus Christus into a life-size sculpture, these artists quote from the canon of art history to examine the contemporary human condition.
+The works suggest a cyclical, rather than linear perspective on the most powerful of forces, the passage of time.